dlt-hub/small-data-sf-2025/README.md

 # Keep It Simple and Scalable

-> This repository hosts the material for a workshop given at [Small Data SF](https://www.smalldatasf.com/) 2025.
+> This repository hosts the material for a workshop given at [Small Data SF 2025]([https://www.smalldatasf.com/](https://www.smalldatasf.com/#agenda-hands-on-workshops-keep-it-simple-and-scalable-pythonic-extract-load-transform-elt-using-dlthub)).

 During this workshop, you will use the Python library [dlt](https://github.com/dlt-hub/dlt) to build an extract, load, transform (ELT) pipeline for the [official GitHub REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28).